vaquerizaslab/fanc/fanc-doc/api/interfaces/edges_interface.rst

 The edges function
 ******************

-:class:`~kaic.matrix.RegionPairsContainer` compatible objects are built on lists of regions, which can be accessed and queried using the :func:`~genomic_regions.RegionBased.regions` function (see :ref:`genomic_regions`), and lists of edges.
-This section shows how these edge lists can be queried using the :func:`~kaic.matrix.RegionPairsContainer.edges` function.
+:class:`~fanc.matrix.RegionPairsContainer` compatible objects are built on lists of regions, which can be accessed and queried using the :func:`~genomic_regions.RegionBased.regions` function (see :ref:`genomic_regions`), and lists of edges.
+This section shows how these edge lists can be queried using the :func:`~fanc.matrix.RegionPairsContainer.edges` function.

-In its simplest form, :func:`~kaic.matrix.RegionPairsContainer.edges` can simply be used as a property and returns an iterator over all edges in the object.
+In its simplest form, :func:`~fanc.matrix.RegionPairsContainer.edges` can simply be used as a property and returns an iterator over all edges in the object.
 We can use this, for example, to count the edges in the object (not the sum of weights):